 Here is the first Discussion video: Do parents share too much?
 The idea of having a digital footprint was a key concept in our Digital Diaries research.

-Discussion: What do parents do to protect their kids online?
+Discussion on Online safety tips for families: What do parents do to protect their kids online?

 When it comes to looking after our kids online, how do we balance the need for monitoring, educating.

 Monica Costa founded London Mums in September 2006 after her son Diego’s birth together with a group of mothers who felt the need of meeting up regularly to share the challenges and joys of motherhood in metropolitan and multicultural London.
 London Mums is the FREE and independent peer support group for mums and mumpreneurs based in London https://londonmumsmagazine.com and you can connect on Twitter @londonmums